Myanmar Fast Facts

 August 7, 2015 - Government officials say that the death toll from the flooding has risen to 88 and 330,000 others have been affected.

-November 13, 2015 - The Myanmar election commission announces that Suu Kyi's National League for Democracy (NLD) party has won the majority in the nation's first democratically held parliamentary elections.
-The NLD will choose the country's next president.
+November 13, 2015 - The Myanmar election commission announces that Suu Kyi's National League for Democracy party has won the majority in the nation's first democratically held parliamentary elections.
+They will choose the country's next president.

 March 15, 2016 - Myanmar's parliament elects Htin Kyaw as the country's new president.
 Kyaw was elected to the position by 360 votes, more than a third of the parliament's available 652 votes.